MadeiraData/SqlClrJsonParser/README.md

 - Equivalent of JSON_MODIFY
 - Equivalent of JSON_QUERY
 - Equivalent of FOR JSON (i.e. format a query as a JSON document)

+Please see the [GitHub Issues](https://github.com/EitanBlumin/SqlClrJsonParser/issues) page for more info.